-Introduces you to the important moral issues that arise in various business contexts, provide an understanding of the social, moral, and economic environments within which those problems occur, it introduces the ethical concepts relevant for resolving moral problems, and to provide you with resources for developing the necessary reasoning and analytical skills for resolving these problems.
+Introduces you to the important moral issues that arise in various business contexts, provide an understanding of the social, moral, and economic environments within which those problems occur. it introduces the ethical concepts relevant for resolving moral problems, and to provide you with resources for developing the necessary reasoning and analytical skills for resolving these problems.
 Strategies for making ethical and responsible decisions within the context of the business environment will be emphasized.
 You will also discuss and review case studies to practice decision-making skills and to heighten awareness of ethical principles and dilemmas.
 (TR)

-GEB 2930 SELECTED TOPICS IN GENERAL BUSI-NESS (OA) 1-4 cr. hrs.
+GEB 2930 SELECTED TOPICS IN GENERAL BUSI-

+NESS - Deleted

-GEB 2949 CO-OP EDUCATION TRAINING ASSIGN-MENT IN GENERAL BUSINESS (TR) 1-4 cr. hrs.
+GEB 2949 CO-OP EDUCATION TRAINING ASSIGN-MENT IN GENERAL BUSINESS (TR)

-GEB 3213 ADVANCED BUSINESS COMMUNICATION 3 cr. hrs.
+GEB 3213 ADVANCED BUSINESS COMMUNICATION